The mirror

 His mind scrambled.
 The menu still felt like a test he hadn’t studied for, but this wasn’t about food anymore.
 It was about deciding.

 “I’ll have the… um—” His voice wavered.
-He scanned the list, searching, feeling, until—
+He scanned the list, searching, feeling, until…he pointed to:

 That one.